-Which Photo Emulsion Should I Use for Screen Printing?
+Which Screen Printing Emulsion Should I Use?

 Knowing your screen printing experience level, and understanding the type of exposure unit you use is a big help when deciding between the different emulsions.
 If you are new to t-shirt printing, or have longer exposure times because you are not using an LED exposure unit, a dual-cure might be a good option for you.
 Dual-cure emulsion has a wider exposure latitude.
 Having a wider latitude makes it easier to develop (wash-out) your screen if you under or over expose your emulsion coated screen.
 I recommend beginner silk screeners start out with Lawson Dual-Cure 310.
 Lawson’s Dual-Cure 310 is very user-friendly and economical.

 If you are a screen printer using an LED exposure unit, fast exposure times is key.
-The fastest exposing screen printing photo emulsion are photopolymers.
+The fastest exposing screen printing emulsions are photopolymers.
 Photopolymers are highly sensitive to UV/LED light.
-The chemistry of photopolymer emulsions make them for fine details and half-tones.
+The chemistry of photopolymer emulsions make them great for fine details and half-tones.
 If you choose to use a photopolymer, I recommend either Lawson’s SBQ-1077, especially if you are using a computer-to-screen (CTS) imaging device, or Ulano's Blue, which is a good photopolymer that is more forgiving and works great with screen printing film positives.

 If you do not want to deal with the mess of applying liquid emulsion, a great alternative are emulsion sheets, also known as capillary film or direct film.
 These emulsion sheets are easy to apply, as shown in our video "How To Apply Screen Printing Capillary Film Emulsion To A Frame", to your screen printing frame and provide consistency.
 Capillary film can be exposed with LED exposure units or weaker fluorescent tube units.
 The most popular photo emulsion sheets are Ulano EZ-Film.